InRule/HealthCare-Accelerator/ReadMe.md

 * A family needing additional verification; and
 * Housheholding calculations by relationship.

-## NOTE
+### NOTE
-Medicaid rules vary by state and this rule application is not intended to cover every variance.
-This application is intended to serve as a reference and an accelerator for your project.
+Medicaid rules vary by state and this rule application does not cover every variance.